An international conference at Linnæus University, Växjö, Sweden, 6th–8th of October 2020

 - During a zoom conference you can give more non-verbal feedback - by raising your hand to ask for permission to speak, or by answering yes / no, etc. To see where you can access them, look at the explanatory images here.

-For presenters (papers/key notes) - some tips for better technical quality in recordings
+Only for keynotes - some tips for better technical quality in recordings

 - Set your video resolution to 1920x1080.
 If you use a mobile phone to record, record in landscape (horizontal) format.